About This Career

 Exploration and production

 - Post-secondary degree

 - Unlicensed engineers must work under the supervision of P.Eng.

-- To obtain a license as a professional engineer (P. Eng), you must obtain a degree from an accredited engineering program, pass a professional practice exam and have three or four years of engineering experience, of which one year must be gained in Canada.
+- To obtain a licence as a professional engineer (P. Eng), you must obtain a degree from an accredited engineering program, pass a professional practice exam and have three or four years of engineering experience, of which one year must be gained in Canada.
 You must also have Canadian citizenship or proof of permanent residency in Canada.